the Art of Storytelling

 Point-Of-View

-POV specifies who is communicating with the reader and from what perspective.
-The story’s narrator impacts how the narrative unfolds and what information the reader gets access to.
+The POV specifies who communicates with the reader and from what perspective.
+The story’s narrator impacts how the narrative unfolds and the information the reader can access.

 Writers can select one of these points of view: